 Cons

-Just like with any type of investment, there are some disadvantages.
-Unfortunately, you, as the investor, don’t get to keep the full return that the index earns.
+As with any investment, there are disadvantages.
+Unfortunately, as the investor, you don’t get to keep the full return the index earns.
 In most cases, you only get to keep 80%.
-Also, the indexes that GIC issuers generally offer aren’t ones that usually supply higher returns.
-The financial institution has the power to choose which indexes are up for investment and can choose ones that are more in their favour.
+Also, the indexes that GIC issuers generally offer aren’t typically associated with higher returns.
+The financial institution has the power to choose which indexes are eligible for investment and can select those that are more in its favour.

 Many companies also have clauses in their contracts regarding market-linked GICs in the case of extraordinary events.
 These events, such as market disruptions, allow the bank the right to change how the guaranteed return is calculated.